How a Redis Cache Key Missing One Field Leaked Client Data Across Tenants for 72 Hours

 or add tenant_id prefix."

 - Tenant isolation is not just a database concern.
-Every layer that persists or caches data — Redis, CDN, in-memory stores, even log aggregators — must be audited for tenant scope when multi-tenancy is added.
+Every layer that persists or caches data (Redis, CDN, in-memory stores, even log aggregators) needs to be audited for tenant scope when you add multi-tenancy.

-- Auto-increment IDs are collision-prone across tenants.
-If you use integer PKs, two tenants will always eventually have the same resource ID.
-Cache keys must carry the tenant identifier.
+- Auto-increment IDs across tenants will eventually collide.
+If you use integer PKs, two tenants will at some point have the same resource ID.
+Cache keys have to carry the tenant identifier.

 - Silent correctness failures are worse than crashes.
 This ran for 72 hours with zero error rates, zero latency spikes, zero alerts.
 The only signal was a client email.
-Invest in data-correctness checks, not just availability monitoring.
+Data-correctness checks catch this class of bug; availability monitoring doesn't.

-- The fix for a multi-tenancy gap is rarely just the database.
-When multi-tenancy is layered onto a single-tenant codebase, assume every component that caches, queues, or stores data has the same blindspot.
+- When multi-tenancy gets layered onto a single-tenant codebase, assume every component that caches, queues, or stores data has the same blindspot.
+We went hunting through the queue worker next, and found two more.